dom3d/LearningProtoactorNetOnOSX/README.md

 **Actor Spawning**: creation of a LocalContext and a LocalProcess (with a new Mailbox) that is registered in the ProcessRegistry to get a unique PID.
 A first SystemMessage (Started) is sent to the Actor.

 **Message:** http://proto.actor/docs/messages

+one thing to consider: while protoactor uses queues internally to route messages to actors, those queues are just in-memory (meaning if the process dies your messages are gone).

 **SystemMessage:** a predefined message by the Protoactor framework such as Stop.
 Use the "SendSystemMessage" API **UserMessage:** custom messages defined for the app.
 Use the "Tell" or "SendUserMessage" API.